matthewlehner/matthewlehner.net/source/2015-07-30-using-webpack-with-phoenix-and-elixir.html.markdown

 mix phoenix.new webpack_integration
 ```

-Next, we'll remove the brunch specific configuration:
+Next, we'll remove the Brunch specific configuration:

 ```bash
 rm brunch-config.js
 ```

-Then remove the brunch packages from the dependencies object in `package.json`.
+Then remove the Brunch packages from the dependencies object in `package.json`.
 When that's done, `package.json` should look like this:

 ```json